ajeandouble/ajeandouble/icare-cheatsheet.md

-#### *Note*:

-There is still a /menu url.
+***Note:*** is still a /menu url.
 Is it legacy or is it used somewhere?
 All links seem to redirect to /alerts.

 ### Evolution

-Evolution progress is saved in
+Evolution progresses are saved in *client_evolutions* and *provider_evolutions* collections.
+The API entry points are implemented in their own *evolutionService.js* file.

+The points and rewards are distributed and saved in the DB in *providerService.s* and *clientService.js* API points after some actions are performed (e.g. an order is created).

+Some API points (e.g. *providerService.createOrder*) add the current points in *user* and *provider* collections with the new points and save the result.

+They also add a bonus on level up.
+Levels are defined in *commonHelper.getClientLevel*.

+#### /evolution

+&emsp;(API) call /evolution

+&emsp;&emsp;fetch evolution level details sorted by date

+&emsp;&emsp;

+***Note:*** the total XP is saved in *user* and *provider* collections. *getClientEvolution* and *getProviderEvolution* return sorted-by-date list of the different XPs progression milestones.
+When an API function adds an evolution document, it adds up the XP to the user/provider total point count??

 ### Tips